| |

 felt like we had a low enough gear.
 There

-were times where we really needed a good "granny
+were times when we really needed a good "granny

 gear."
 We